Build Strategies

 1. Some build strategies do not produce all layers of an image, but use a common base image and put one or more layers on top with the application.
 An example is ko.
 Such base image layers are often already present in the destination registry (like in rebuilds).
 If the strategy can perform the push operation, then it can optimize the process and can omit the download of the base image when it is not required to push it.
 In the case of a shipwright-managed push, the complete image must be locally stored in $(params.shp-output-directory), which implies that a base image must always be downloaded.

-2. Some build strategy tools do not make it easy to determine the digest or size of the image, which can make it complex for your to set the strategy results.
+2. Some build strategy tools do not make it easy to determine the digest or size of the image, which can make it complex for you to set the strategy results.
 In the case of a shipwright-managed push, Shipwright has the responsibility to set them.

 3. Build users can configure the build to amend additional annotations, or labels to the final image.
 In the case of a shipwright-managed push, these can be set directly and the image will only be pushed once.
 In a strategy-managed push scenario, your build strategy will push the first version of the image without those annotations and labels.
 Shipwright will then mutate the image and push it again with the updated annotations and labels.
 Such a duplicate push can cause unexpected behavior with registries that trigger other actions when an image gets pushed, or that do not allow overwriting a tag.